-- 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - 2.
-When incorrect command is inputted to this LSI, this LSI becomes standby mode and keeps the standby mode until next CS# falling edge.
-In standby mode, SO pin of this LSI should be High-Z. The CS# falling time needs to follow tCHCL spec. - 3.
-When correct command is inputted to this LSI, this LSI becomes active mode and keeps the active mode until next CS# rising edge.
+- 1. Before a command is issued, status register should be checked to ensure device is ready for the intended operation. - When incorrect command is inputted to this device, it enters standby mode and remains in standby mode until next CS# falling edge.
+In standby mode, SO pin of the device is High-Z. The CS# falling time needs to follow tCHCL spec. - 3.
+When correct command is inputted to this device, it enters active mode and remains in active mode until next CS# rising edge.
 The CS# rising time needs to follow tCLCH spec. - 4.
-Input data is latched on the rising edge of Serial Clock(SCLK) and data shifts out on the falling edge of SCLK.
-The difference of Serial mode 0 and mode 3 is shown in Figure 1. - 5.
+Input data is latched on the rising edge of Serial Clock(SCLK) and data is shifted out on the falling edge of SCLK.
+The difference of Serial mode 0 and mode 3 is shown in "Figure 1.
+Serial Modes Supported". - 5.
 For the following instructions:RDID, RDSR, RDSCUR, READ, FAST_READ, RDSFDP, DREAD, RES, and REMS the shifted-in instruction sequence is followed by a data-out sequence.
 After any bit of data being shifted out, the CS# can be high.
 For the following instructions: WREN, WRDI, WRSR, SE, BE, CE, PP, RDP, DP, ENSO, EXSO,and WRSCUR, the CS# must go high exactly at the byte boundary; otherwise, the instruction will be rejected and not executed. - 6.
-During the progress of Write Status Register, Program, Erase operation, to access the memory array is neglected and not affect the current operation of Write Status Register, Program, Erase.
+While a Write Status Register, Program, or Erase operation is in progress, access to the memory array is neglected and will not affect the current operation of Write Status Register, Program, Erase.